ambroiseodt/vit-plasticity/README.md

 conda create -n myenv python==3.10 conda activate myenv
 ```
-Install the repository (the vit dependencies are needed to use pretrained models):
+Install the repository (the vit dependencies are optional but allow for a faster download of pretrained weights):
 ```bash
 git clone <repo url>
 cd <repo path>